Things to do in Asheville, North Carolina

 Curate Bar de Tapas

-In the heart of downtown, Curate Bar de Tapas is a must-visit for anyone who loves Spanish flavors and convivial dining.
+In the heart of downtown, Button’s Curate Bar de Tapas is a must-visit for anyone who loves Spanish flavors and convivial dining.
 It specializes in small plates and a robust Spanish wine list.
 The menu, largely locally sourced, changes with the season and includes creative twists on tapas favorites like chistorra and chips (chorizo wrapped in potato chips).
-Try to save room for the tarta de queso—a Basque-style cheesecake topped with blueberry-tarragon compote.
-And if your taste buds crave more, you can take Curate home with you by stopping at La Bodega by Curate, where sauces, oils, charcuteries and curated kitchenware make perfect souvenirs for the home cook.
+Save room for the tarta de queso—a Basque-style cheesecake topped with blueberry-tarragon compote.
+And if your taste buds crave more, you can take Curate home with you by ordering from Curate at Home, where sauces, oils, charcuteries and curated kitchenware make perfect souvenirs for the home cook.

 Curate Bar de Tapas: 13 Biltmore Ave., Asheville, NC 28801; 828-239-2946